affinidi/affinidi-interop-test-service/dev-setup.md

 ## Launch the apps
 - launch the apps using the following urls:
-  - http://localhost:4000 (for the Interop API Server with statically rendered Demo Web Client)
+  - http://localhost:3000 (for the Interop API Server) NOT with statically rendered Demo Web Client)
   - http://0.0.0.0:19002 (for Expo DevTools and the Wallet app)

 - Optionally,
-  - http://localhost:3000 (for Demo Web Client in warm-reload setting)
+  - http://localhost:3001 (for Demo Web Client in warm-reload setting)

 ## Run the Wallet App on a mobile device